waynezhang1995/MapReduce-Hadoop-Spark/README.md

 # MapReduce-Hadoop-Spark

-## CSC485B Advanced Database Assignment 3
+## CSC485B Advanced Database Assignment 3 & Assignment 4

 ### How to run this ?
 Set an enviroment variable: